JPvRiel/docker-rsyslog/README.md

 ### rsyslog processing stats (impstats)

 Output stats are enabled by default, but can be disabled via `rsyslog_impstats` and `rsyslog_dyn_stats`:

 - `rsyslog_impstats` enables the module for general input, ruleset and output action stats
 - `rsyslog_dyn_stats` depends on impstats and adds extra stat aggregates per host with the follwing stat names:
-  - `msg_per_fromhost_<input ruleset_name>_pre_filter`: messages per source per input ruleset - what was recieved.
-Use this to compare what a source sent vs what was recieved.
+  - `msg_per_fromhost_<input ruleset_name>_pre_filter`: messages per source per input ruleset - what was received.
+Use this to compare what a source sent vs what was received.
   - `msg_per_fromhost`: messages per source processed in the main output ruleset - what was handled between input after input filters, but before output actions and output filters.
   - `msg_per_fromhost_<output_ruleset_name>_post_filter`: messages per source per output ruleset - what was eventually sent.
-Use this to compare what rsyslog relayed/forwarded vs what the external system recieved.
+Use this to compare what rsyslog relayed/forwarded vs what the external system received.

 This is what the dynamic stat looks like when output as JSON: